mlmedia/mysql-backup-script/README.md

 ### UPDATE: Fix for the SNAP_INSTANCE_NAME issue
 Unexpectedly, the AWS CLI stopped syncing with a `SNAP_INSTANCE_NAME is not set` error logged.
 The fix is to run the following commands to update the AWS CLI installation.

+SSH into the server and run the following commands.

 ```
 sudo apt-get install -y python-pip &&
 sudo pip install awscli boto boto3 --force-reinstall --upgrade &&
 sudo pip install awscli --force-reinstall --upgrade &&
 aws --version
 ```

+Enter the password for `deploy`.